 “Do you know you have a dad who loves you, buying you such a great bike?”
 I asked the young boy at the bicycle shop.
-My husband and I were there purchasing new bikes and I’d been watching the lad for over an hour as he expressed only mild interest in his father’s efforts to get his son just the right bike.
+My husband and I were purchasing new bikes and I’d been watching the lad for over an hour.
+He expressed only mild interest in his father’s efforts to get his son just the right bike.

 The young boy looked at me somewhat quizzically.
 Before he could reply, the father said, “I do, but we need to separate those two.”